 Advanced settings and troubleshooting

 Most of these settings won’t be necessary until your website has launched, if you ever need them at all.

-Google Analytics provides valuable insights into how people use your site.
-Set it up soon as your site launches to start collecting data right away.
+Set up Google Analytics as soon as your site launches to start collecting data right away.

 A redirect automatically forwards a website’s visitors from one URL (web address) to another.

 Edit the default homepage, or set a new page as Home.

 If something on a page doesn’t appear quite right and you understand the basics of HTML, the easiest solution can be to look for rogue tags in the code.

 Adding a New Section with Multiple Pages

 After you’ve launched your site, you may want to add a new top-level page with subpages, but this can be a little tricky with a live menu.